melindadiaz/Pursuit-Core-iOS-Local-Notification-Lab/README.md

 - A text field where a message can be inserted
 - A button to launch the timer

+After the time has elapsed, it should trigger a local notification.

 ## Manage Timers View Controller

 - Shows a list of all timers that you've set, with the remaining time and message